 The Glover Alston Center provides a safe space for meaningful conversation and interaction to facilitate Whitman’s commitment to sustaining a diverse community.
 Many programs that are sponsored by the Intercultural Center and various student groups take place at the GAC.

 The Hall of Music features Chism Recital Hall, a 300-seat performance space, as well as a listening center, an electronic music studio, 14 teaching studios, and 25 practice rooms.

 The Hall of Science houses the departments of astronomy, biology, chemistry, geology and physics.
 Facilities include a roof-top garden, a greenhouse, Brattain Auditorium, an astronomy observation lab, and state-of-the art science equipment such as a scanning electron microscope and confocal microscope.

 The Harper Joy Theatre has two performance spaces, the 310-seat Alexander Stage and the Freimann Studio Theatre.
 HJT also has an acting studio which serves as its primary acting classroom, a scene shop, a design classroom and computer lab, and a costume shop.

-Hunter Conservatory houses the 75-seat Kimball Auditorium as well as offices for Whitman's Film and Media Studies professors and for part of the Whitman College Technology Services department.
+Hunter Conservatory houses the 75-seat Kimball Auditorium as well as offices for Whitman's Film and Media Studies professors.

 Jewett Hall is a traditional residence hall which houses approximately 170 first year students.
 It has spacious lounges with kitchen space, a recreation room, a dining hall, and a free laundry room.